Why website maintenance matters and how much it costs

 - Scan for broken links

-- Update content (if included in maintenance plan)
+- Update content (if included in plan)

 - Verify SSL certificate validity